johnhaney/ARKitVision/README.md

 This project was awarded Best Developer Tool / Best Open Source at Vision Dev Camp 2024 [https://visiondevcamp.org]

-Includes two template projects to use as starters and customize:
+Includes three template projects to use as starters and customize:

+**ARVisualizer**
+* Project which uses [https://github.com/johnhaney/ARUnderstanding] and shows all the visualizations available, including:
+  * Purple Dots at each hand joint
+  * Magenta Dot tracked to the device position, but placed in front of the device by 0.2 metters (so you will perceive this ad directly in front of your face)
+  * Translucent orange mesh over the mesh of scene understanding elements
+  * Translucent blue mesh over vertical and horizontal planes detected
+  * Cyan dots over any other World Tracked anchors
+  * Green plane over any Image anchors

 **Common Space**
 * Template project which will go into an immersive space looking for an image anchor